Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Does Your Phone Listen To You?

-Your phone might indeed be listening to you, but not necessarily in the way you think — and not for the reasons you might expect.
+Your phone might indeed be listening to you, but not for the reasons you might expect.

 Phones and other smart devices with microphones, such as TVs and speakers, can listen in on nearby conversations.
 If you enable your smartphone's digital assistant and grant every app permission to access your microphone, then you can bet it's paying attention to some extent.